deutranium/WhatsApp-desktop-app/README.md

 - Please create an issue with title `BUG: <short description>` if you encounter any bugs

+## To Do

+I have a personal bias against working in Chrome and highly prefer a Firefox container instead of a Chrome one.
+I faced some issues while implementing the same with Firefox but would work on it once I have more time in my hands.
+Everyone else is also free to contribute for the same.

 ### Credits:

 WhatsApp icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/)